 This variant on the festival package includes seven concerts and six country walks.
 The Austrian stretch of the Danube valley is, for much of its length, of considerable beauty, with much variety of landscape – cultivated lowlands, forested peaks, open alluvial plains, vine-clad hillsides, upland pastures, and, of course, the mighty river meandering towards the Black Sea.
 There are pine and fir and larch, but broadleaves predominate – beech, birch, oak, poplar.

-Find out more about The Danube Music Festival here.
+Find out more about Music along the Danube.

 Price – per person

-Flights (economy class) on scheduled Austrian Airlines flights; travel by coach for transfers and excursions; 7 private concerts; accommodation as described below; breakfasts, 3 lunches (including 1 packed lunch) and 5 dinners with wine, water and coffee; all admission charges; all tips for restaurant staff and drivers; all airport and state taxes; the services of the lecturer and tour manager.
+Flights (economy class) on scheduled British Airways flights (Airbus 320); travel by coach for transfers and excursions; 7 private concerts; accommodation as described below; breakfasts, 4 lunches and 5 dinners with wine, water and coffee; all admission charges; all tips for restaurant staff and drivers; all airport and state taxes; the services of the lecturer and tour manager.

 Richard Löwenherz, Dürnstein: a lovely old-fashioned hotel occupying a historic building with garden and outdoor pool.
 Hotel Bristol, Vienna: a 5-star hotel in a superb location on the Ringstrasse near the opera house, traditionally furnished and decorated.

-This is a walking tour: it is essential for participants to be in good physical condition and to be used to country walking with uphill content.
-There are a few moderately steep climbs for short stretches, but no walk is more than 6 miles or 3 hours.
+This is a walking tour, graded ‘moderate’.
+It is essential for participants to have appropriate walking footwear, be in good physical condition and to be used to country walking with uphill and downhill content.
+There are a few moderately steep climbs, but no walk is more than 6 miles or 3 hours.
 There is not always the opportunity to return to the hotel to freshen up before every concert or dinner.
+For more information, please see our walking tour grading system.

 Between 12 and 22 participants.